elmiko/okd-camgi/CONTRIBUTING.md

 3. commit your changes to the feature branch
 4. propose feature branch as a pull request

+## Branch Structure

+The `devel` branch is where all primary work is merged.

+Tags are created for releases, and release branches will be created if there is ever a need for backfix porting.

+Feature branches should be propsed for pull requests.

 ## Code structure

 The code is organized into 2 primary modules: `contexts` and `interfaces`.